 The review should also take account of the child's Placement Plan (recorded on the Placement Information Record) and any other plans or strategies (e.g. behaviour management strategy), ensuring that they are up to date, or that arrangements are in place to update them.

 Normally, Looked After Children's Reviews should be convened at the following intervals:

 In relation to children placed with prospective adopters or where there is Authority to Place for Adoption, see the Adoption Reviews Procedure.

-Looked After Children's Reviews should be brought forward in the following circumstances:
+Looked After Children's Reviews should be brought forward by an IRO where the circumstances of an event has a significant impact upon the child's care plan, as suggested in the following sorts of circumstances:

 3. Chairing of Reviews